prafulc/parentchildtable/README.md

 This table will show child just below its parent.
 ## How to use:
 ```
+import ParentChildTable from 'parentchildtable'; // using es6
+const ParentChildTable = require('parentchildtable');
+...
 <ParentChildTable { ... } >
 	<TableBodyComponent />
 </ParentChildTable>